by Kaitlyn Ranze

 $100 a week = $5,200 a year

-Squirreling away smaller amounts at shorter and regular intervals is a lot easier than randomly stashing cash.
+Squirreling away smaller amounts at shorter and regular intervals is much easier than randomly stashing cash.
 Consistency is key to growing your savings.

-Speaking of your paycheck, have money transferred to your savings account every time you get paid.
-It doesn’t matter if it is $5 or $750—simply making this routine will ensure you are saving more.
+Speaking of your paycheck, consider transferring money to your savings account every time you get paid.
+It doesn’t matter if it is $5 or $750—simply making this routine will ensure you save more.

-Evidence from multiple studies suggests you will actually save greater amounts over the long term by automating it.
-Automation is autopilot for saving, reducing the risk posed by willpower fatigue.
+Evidence from multiple studies suggests you will save more over the long term by automating your savings.
+Automation is like autopilot for saving, reducing the risk posed by willpower fatigue.

-Pro Tip: Create an Auto-Save inside the nav.it app.
-Your savings is available for withdrawal at any time and you can save for as many goals as you want!
+Pro Tip: Create an Auto-Save inside the Nav.it app.
+Your savings is available for withdrawal anytime, and you can save for as many goals as you want!

-During the 72-hour period, ask yourself if you really need the item.
-Is it worth how many hours it will take for you to earn it?
-By waiting, you improve your objectivity about the purchase and the spending temptations.
-(Damn you, sales emails!)
+During the 72 hours, ask yourself if you truly need the item.
+Is it worth the number of hours it will take for you to earn it?
+By waiting, you improve your objectivity about the purchase and reduce spending temptations.
+I’m looking at you, sales emails!

 List it out.

-The mother of all productivity hacks: lists.
+The mother of all productivity hacks is making lists.
 Lists organize needs, increase focus, and force us to reflect on our purchases in advance.
 Ultimately, they help us reduce spending.
-It might just be the cure for buyer’s remorse and produce gone bad.
+It might just cure buyer’s remorse and produce gone bad.

-And can also serve as the reminder for why you’re saving.
+Lists can also serve as a reminder of why you’re saving.